[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 In some cases, your metamour might remind you of someone else you don’t care for.
 Perhaps they look, sound, smell, or behave like somebody who hurt you or your partner at some point in your life?
 This might mean that you’re projecting past experiences onto them due to baggage or trauma.
 This is also surprisingly common, especially if your partner has a “type” and your new metamour reminds you of a previous, problematic meta.

-Of course, it’s possible you dislike your metamour for a really valid reason.
+Of course, it’s possible you dislike (or even hate) your metamour for a really valid reason.
 You might have seen serious red flags in their behaviour or heard damning things about them in the community.
 Perhaps you don’t like the way they treat your mutual partner (or their other partners, or someone else in their life.)
 This gets more tricky to navigate and we’ll get into it in more detail below.

 It’s also possible that your issue with your metamour is actually about something that’s going on within you.
 This is what we’ll talk about in the next section.

+So You Hate Your Metamour.
 Is It About Them, or About You?

 Sometimes, even with the best of intentions, metamours can inadvertently trigger insecurities, traumas, deep-seated fears, or other complicated and painful feelings.
 This is actually pretty normal and doesn’t necessarily mean anyone has done anything wrong.
 Realising that’s what is going on can even be pretty empowering.
 After all, if the issue is about your stuff, you have the power to work on and fix it.